mendix/docs/content/en/docs/partners/siemens/mindsphere/mendix-on-mindsphere/mindsphere-example-app.md

 ### 2.1 Roles

-You need an Insights Hub user account on a tenant including a Developer Cockpit - e.g. a [Start for free](https://siemens.mindsphere.io/en/start) tenant.
+You need an Insights Hub user account on a tenant including a Developer Cockpit - for example, a [Start for free](https://siemens.mindsphere.io/en/start) tenant.
 This account needs the following core roles:

 * mdsp:core:Developer
 * mdsp:core:StandardUser